 Advertisement

-While a COVID-19 infection resolves within weeks (but sometimes as many as six weeks), there are many people who experience what is known as “long COVID,” also known as “post COVID.”
+While a typical COVID-19 infection resolves within a few weeks, there are many people who experience what is known as “long COVID” or “post COVID-19 syndrome.”
+Long COVID has affected people of all ages, including children in some cases.

-Long COVID refers to ongoing symptoms and health problems that occur after a COVID-19 infection.
-According to the Centers for Disease Control and Prevention (CDC), these symptoms develop during or after the initial infection and continue for more than two months.
+Long COVID refers to symptoms and health problems that persist after a COVID-19 infection resolves.
+According to the Centers for Disease Control and Prevention (CDC), these symptoms develop during or after the initial infection and continue for at least three months.
 These symptoms cannot be explained by another diagnosis—and it’s important to rule out other potential causes of any symptoms a person experiences following a COVID-19 infection.

-Symptoms of long COVID present differently from person to person, but may include:
+Symptoms of long COVID present differently from person to person.
+Over 200 different symptoms have been reported.
+Some of the more common symptoms include:

 • Fatigue